Coach Anastos previewed the Big Ten Tournament.

 In the fall of 1990, Anastos returned to his alma mater as an assistant coach under Ron Mason for two years.
 Those two teams went a combined 43-28-13, and in 1991-92, advanced to the Frozen Four.

-In his role as CCHA commissioner, he has overseen the growth and changes in the membership over 13 years, and in April 2010, the CCHA played host to the record-breaking 2010 NCAA Men's Frozen Four at Ford Field in Detroit, the first Frozen Four to be held in a non-traditional hockey venue.
+In his role as CCHA commissioner, he oversaw the growth and changes in the membership over 13 years, and in April 2010, the CCHA played host to the record-breaking 2010 NCAA Men's Frozen Four at Ford Field in Detroit, the first Frozen Four to be held in a non-traditional hockey venue.
 A crowd of 34,954 watched the semifinal games and 37,592 attended the title game between Boston College and Wisconsin.
 The individual day attendance marks and the three-game total of 72,546 easily shattered the Frozen Four records, and the title-game attendance figure stands as the North American record for an indoor hockey game.

-In concert with his role of CCHA commissioner, Anastos has served as the president of the Hockey Commissioner's Association (HCA), a group comprised of the five commissioners from NCAA Division I Hockey.
-The HCA addresses common issues and concerns at a national level, and the group's efforts include on-going discussions with the NHL's corporate office in New York, sponsorship of the annual Warrior Ice Breaker Tournament and the College Hockey All-Access radio show on NHL Home Ice.
+In concert with his role of CCHA commissioner, Anastos served as the president of the Hockey Commissioner's Association (HCA), a group comprised of the five commissioners from NCAA Division I Hockey.
+The HCA addresses common issues and concerns at a national level, and the group's efforts include on-going discussions with the NHL's corporate office in New York, sponsorship of the annual Ice Breaker Tournament and the College Hockey All-Access radio show on NHL Home Ice.

 In 2009, in his capacity as president of the HCA, he spearheaded a college hockey delegation which traveled to Florida to meet with the 30 general managers of NHL teams.
 The same year, he was key in the procuring of a grant from the National Hockey League through USA Hockey.
 The funding was used by the Anastos-led HCA to create College Hockey Inc., an educational and promotional entity charged with raising the profile and help foster the growth of college hockey.
-Now in its fourth year, College Hockey Inc. is under the direction of Executive Director Mike Snee.
+Now in its seventh year, College Hockey Inc. is under the direction of Executive Director Mike Snee.

 Anastos' commitment to growing the sport has resulted in an annual statewide celebration known as "Hockey Day in Michigan" The grass roots initiative, which includes the live broadcast of two CCHA games on FOX Sports Detroit, has been successfully imitated by USA Hockey to encourage fans, players, coaches and officials to unite in their passion for their sport and help introduce others to the game.

 Television also was a focal point for the CCHA under Anastos.
-The CCHA was the first hockey conference to sign television agreements with CBS College Sports (formerly CSTV), Toronto, Canada-based Leafs TV, and the NHL Network.
+The CCHA was the first hockey conference to sign television agreements with CBS Sports Network (formerly CSTV), Toronto, Canada-based Leafs TV, and the NHL Network.

 Prior to his appointment with the CCHA, Anastos served as president of the North American Hockey League, a Tier II junior league, for four seasons.
 During that time, the NAHL attracted strong ownership groups and developed into one of the top leagues for college-bound players in the United States.